 Drainage

 Repair category 1

-Notes All foul and surface water drainage is assumed to be to the main public sewer.
-The system was not tested.
+Notes We are advised drainage is to the main public sewer and this should be confirmed.

 Set out below is a summary of the condition of the property which is provided for reference only.
 You should refer to the previous comments for detailed information.